jaythad13/Mathematikezettelkasten/Differential Equations --- math-82/notes/Second order linear homogenous constant-coefficient differential equations.md

 ###### _proof:_

-Note that the set of all solutions to the differential equation forms a vector space over $\mathbb{R}$ ([[Differential Equations --- math-82/notes/Existence and uniqueness#_proposition _ solutions of (homogenous) linear differential equations form a vector space|we showed this here]]).
+Note that the set of all solutions to the differential equation forms a vector space over $\mathbb{R}$ ([[Differential equations --- math-82/notes/Existence and uniqueness#_proposition _ solutions of (homogenous) linear differential equations form a vector space|we showed this here]]).

 We claim it has dimension $2$.
-This is due to the [[Differential Equations --- math-82/notes/Existence and uniqueness#_theorem _ existence and uniqueness for second order linear differential equations|second order existence and uniqueness theorem]].
+This is due to the [[Differential equations --- math-82/notes/Existence and uniqueness#_theorem _ existence and uniqueness for second order linear differential equations|second order existence and uniqueness theorem]].
 Since every pair of initial conditions $(y(0), y'(0))$ has a unique solution corresponding to it, we have a bijection between $\mathbb{R}^2$ and the space of all solutions.
 This bijection is linear since evaluating at a point and taking derivatives at a point are both linear maps.
 That is, $\mathbb{R}^2$ is isomorphic to $U$.
 Thus, $\dim U = 2$.

 Note that this proof applies more generally to differential equations $y'' + p_{1}(x) y' + p_{2}(x) y = 0$ with non-constant coefficients as well.